 What also makes me want to cry more is that most physios focus is not on exercise but rather on the crappy adjunct interventions like manual therapy, dry needling, taping etc. Many physios believe these techniques justify their roles and their place in the healthcare system.
 This makes me want to scream.
 Our interventions are NOT our identities, physiotherapy is so much more than manual therapy, electrotherapy, even exercise therapy as well explained by the bright young physio Kenny Venere in his blog here go read it.

-Unfortunately most physios seem to think if they are not doing something to someone then they are not true physios.
-Most physios suffer with inadequacy issues, and inferiority complexes, feeling the need to exaggerate and inflate what they do to make themselves feels more important and more worthwhile in the eyes of their patients, their peers, and other healthcare colleagues.
+Unfortunately, most physios seem to think if they are not doing something to someone then they are not true physios.
+Most physios suffer from inadequacy issues, and inferiority complexes, feeling the need to exaggerate and inflate what they do to make themselves feels more important and more worthwhile in the eyes of their patients, their peers, and other healthcare colleagues.
 Most physios do not see the value in good, simple, honest, education and exercise.

 Why most physios don’t feel confident to say that their job involves motivating, encouraging, and cajoling people in pain to move more and return to function is beyond me.
 Why many physios feel the need to justify their existence by saying they correct faulty biomechanics, movement abnormalities, or release stiff joints, fascia, knots, scar tissue is beyond me.

-I will say here confidently, simply that I try to help people in pain, with disability or after an injury or surgery to move and function better.
+I will say here confidently, simply that I try to help people in pain, with a disability or after an injury or surgery to move and function better.
 I try to do this by getting people stronger, fitter, robuster, both physically and psychologically.
 I try to do this with advice, education, activity and exercise, but NOT rubbing, poking, prodding, or taping.
 I can’t and don’t correct faulty biomechanics.
 I can’t and don’t change joint or tissue stiffness.
 I can’t and don’t miraculously cure or remove pain.

 I am just a physio.